webikevn/flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/PHP.rst

 *The Flow standard file header*::

  <?php
- declare(strict_types=1);

  namespace YourCompany\Package\Something\New;

- /*
-  * This file is part of the YourCompany.Package package.
-  *
-  * (c) YourCompany
-  *
-  * This package is Open Source Software.
-For the full copyright and license
-  * information, please view the LICENSE file which was distributed with this
-  * source code.
-  */

 * Code lines are of arbitrary length, no strict limitations to 80 characters or something similar (wake up, graphical displays have been available for decades now...).
 But feel